AlgoMaster Logo

 In-placeNoYesYes

-Merge sort's trade-off is clear: guaranteed performance and stability at the cost of extra memory.
-Quick sort is typically faster in practice due to better cache locality, but it cannot guarantee O(n log n) without careful pivot selection.
+Merge sort trades extra memory for guaranteed performance and stability.
+Quick sort is typically faster due to better cache locality, but it cannot guarantee O(n log n) without careful pivot selection.

 When to Use Merge Sort